-Andrew Morgan is a senior associate in WSHB's Northern California office whose practice focuses on complex construction defect litigation, appellate law, and business litigation.
+Andrew Morgan is senior counsel in WSHB's Northern California office.
+His practice focuses on complex construction defect litigation, appellate law, and business litigation.

 His business litigation practice includes the prosecution and defense of contract, partnership and land-use/property damage disputes.
 Andrew also has experience negotiating contracts with both private and governmental entities, and advising California politicians and government contractors on conflict of interest issues under the California Political Reform Act and Government Code section 1090.